 Stage 4: The Match.
 The University of Minnesota Genetic Counseling Program is participating in the Genetic Counseling Admissions Match through National Matching Services (NMS).
 The GC Admissions Match has been established to enhance the process of placing applicants into positions in masters-level genetic counseling programs that are accredited by the Accreditation Council for Genetic Counseling (ACGC).
 The Match uses a process that takes into account both applicants’ and programs’ preferences.
 All applicants must first register for the Match with NMS before applying to participating genetic counseling graduate programs.
 At the conclusion of all program interviews, both applicants and programs will submit ranked lists of preferred placements to NMS according to deadlines posted on the NMS website.
 The binding results of the Match will be released to both applicants and programs simultaneously in late April.

-Applications for the match fee waiver for this year's application cycle are due by October 5, 2022.
-Applicants will be notified on October 26, 2022 as to whether they have received a waiver.
+Applications for the match fee waiver are due by October 3, 2025.
+Applicants will be notified by October 31, 2025 as to whether they have received a waiver.
 There are a limited number of waivers, so not all applicants will receive a waiver.
 Instructions for how to register for the NMS match will be provided to those who receive a waiver.

 Waivers are non-transferable to future match cycles or other prospective students.
 Prospective students who are applying for a match fee waiver will be required to write a short essay and to upload at least one of the following documents demonstrating financial need: